 5. Burleigh Heads, Queensland

 It feels like Burleigh Heads has grown up and gotten a whole lot cooler right in front of our eyes.
-Burleigh Beach used to be nothing more than yet another beautiful beach on the Gold Coast, but over the last 3 years it has sprouted into a new Byron Bay.
+Burleigh Beach used to be nothing more than yet another beautiful beach on the Gold Coast, but over the last 3 years, it has sprouted into a new Byron Bay.
 It’s been recognized as Queensland’s cleanest beach for a few years in a row now, too!

 6. Yamba, New South Wales

-Yamba, a coastal town in the Nothern Region of New South Wales, is a town that took us by surprise.
-What used to be a small fishing town is now one one of the locals’ favourite (and ours too!)
-Famous for great surf breaks, beautiful beaches, and a place to spot whales between May and October.
+Yamba, a coastal town in the Northern Region of New South Wales, is a town that took us by surprise.
+What used to be a small fishing town is now one of the locals’ favourite (and ours too!)
+It’s become famous for great surf breaks, beautiful beaches, and a place to spot whales between May and October.
 It is still tiny (population of just 6,000) and chilled out, but offers everything you need for a perfect beach getaway.

 7. Port Macquarie, New South Wales